 What is Stellar?

-El decentralized open source protocol Stellar (XLM), Allows you to perform cryptocurrency transfers to fiat and vice versa.
-The purpose of this is to easily, quickly and safely allow cross-border transactions between any currency pair.
+El decentralized open source protocol STellar (XLM), Allows you to perform transfers of cryptocurrencies, to fiat and vice versa.
+The purpose of this is to allow easy, fast and secure cross-border transactions between any pair of currencies.
 The development of this protocol is supported by a non-profit organization called Stellar Development Foundation.
 Its monetary unit is called Lumen, and is the native cryptoactive of this network.

 This blockchain unlike that of Bitcoin, is not designed to be used as a means of direct payment.
 Rather It is designed to be an intermediary in currency conversion.
 In this sense, it seeks to become a system that compete directly with Ripple (XRP).
 In parallel, the Lumen is a cryptocurrency not mineable, and 100.000 billion tokens were created in its beginnings.
 These tokens are in the hands of the Stellar Development Foundation.
 This foundation has the mission of distributing 95% of the tokens.
 Divided between; random people (50%), companies or organizations of the ecosystem (25%), bitcoin holders o Ripple (twenty%).
 The remaining 20% are reserved to maintain its operating costs. and continue its development.